-The first 4 weeks in the gym were a baptism of fire.
+The first 4 weeks in the gym were a baptism by fire.
 It was all about finding my level, getting a rhythm going.
 Locating the dusty piece of kit for that chest-supported row and getting onto it without killing yourself.
 Or looking like a fool.
-That was the other issue – I’d joined a local sweat box gym down the road from my house.
+That was the other issue – I’d joined a local sweatbox gym down the road from my house.
 Perfect I thought; 4 mins door to door, open late, cheap as chips.
 I could squeeze in all these sessions when I had tiny pockets of time to slip out from full-time parenting.
 This gym had low ceilings dripping with condensation, cast iron kit from the 70s that bore the scars and big dudes with biceps wider than my chest.

-The damage after 2 weeks off was there, but thankfully limited.
+The damage after the 2 weeks off was there, but thankfully limited.
 Within a week I was back at the scale weight I was at Heathrow a few weeks earlier.
 My gym progression had stalled a bit, but not noticeably.

 10 weeks in

 Week 16 was the pivotal one.
 I’d got scale weight down to 82.5kg.
-That’s over 13kg gone.
-2 whole stones.
+That’s over 13kg gone!
+2 whole stones!
 My chest was looking striated.
 Veins were showing, even the abs were popping out.
 But it’s not been easy at all.
 It’s such a hard slog at times, a real rollercoaster.
 And occasionally a journey without end.
 However for me the satisfaction comes from looking back at the old check-in photos, comparing the new me to the old me, and gasping at what I’ve achieved.

-However the good things are really good: I can pick up my 3 y/o daughter and carry her home from the park with one arm.
+However, the good things are really good: I can pick up my 3 y/o daughter and carry her home from the park with one arm.
 I could only do one chin up, now I can scratch together 32 reps (over a few sets) with a weight dangling.
 I feel focussed.
 I know and understand so much about my body that I had never even contemplated.
 Being wiser is something I’ve always craved.
 I can now make good decisions based on my own insights.
 Carbs are not my enemy.
 I need more protein.